-The Clinical Translational Sciences (CTS) graduate program is designed to provide a strong foundation in clinical translational sciences for post-baccalaureate or post-graduate students with either a clinical or basic science background.
+The Clinical Translational Sciences (CTS) graduate program is designed to provide a strong foundation in clinical translational sciences for post-baccalaureate or postgraduate students with either a clinical or basic science background.
 Students may earn either a Master of Science (M.S.), or Doctor of Philosophy (Ph.D.) degree in CTS from the University of Arizona.
 While the CTS program is housed in the College of Medicine - Tucson, students may earn the Ph.D. either at the University's main Tucson campus or at the Phoenix biomedical campus and may work with a faculty mentor from any of the University's Health Sciences colleges..

 The program is intended to provide the foundation for a research career in the Clinical Translational Sciences.
-To achieve this aim, the student requires: (a) an adequate base knowledge of biostatistics and CTS coursework that is specific to the student’s health-related discipline or clinical interest (e.g. Surgery, Cardiology, Neurology, etc.), (b) experience and training in research, culminating in a major research project, and c) professional development including experience and training in presentation and publication of research findings, preparation of grant applications and teaching.
+To achieve this aim, the student requires: (a) an adequate base knowledge of biostatistics and CTS coursework that is specific to the student’s health-related discipline or clinical interest, (b) experience and training in research, culminating in an independent research project, and c) professional development including experience and training in research ethics, presentation and publication of research findings and preparation of grant applications.
 For Ph.D. students, a Minor program of study is also required in a discipline that is relevant to the student’s long-term scholarly goals.

 The mission of the Ph.D program is to train the student to be a skilled researcher who can successfully address both clinical and basic science aspects of translational research.
-The program provides an avenue for the student to gain experience in and exposure to the diverse areas of the clinical translational sciences and to offer a mechanism for the student to obtain in-depth knowledge in a specific area of medical research.
-To this end, students will work with a faculty mentor, contributing to the research done in the mentor’s lab and leading a specific laboratory or clinical research project that will form the basis of the student’s dissertation.
+The program provides an avenue for the student to gain experience in and exposure to the diverse areas of the clinical translational sciences and offers a mechanism for the student to obtain in-depth knowledge in a specific area of biomedical research.
+To this end, students will work with a faculty mentor, contributing to the research done in the mentor’s lab or research group and leading a specific laboratory or clinical research project that will form the basis of the student’s dissertation.

 To the extent funds are available, domestic Ph.D. students receive funding from the CTS program for their first year in the program in the form of employment as a Graduate Research Assistant.
 By the end of the first year in the program, each Ph.D. student identifies a faculty mentor who will advise them and guide their research.
 The mentor funds the student, generally via employment in the mentor's laboratory.
 No CTS funding is available to international Ph.D. students, but the faculty mentor may be able to provide funding.
 All students are encouraged to apply for grants to support their research and are provided with training in preparing grant applications.

 Note: All application materials, including letters of recommendation, must be received by the deadline for the application to be considered.
 (For questions, please contact CTSsupport@email.arizona.edu.)

-Students must maintain a grade point average of 3.00 (letter grade of B) or better to maintain good academic standing, as required to receive financial support and to be awarded a Ph.D. degree.
+Students must maintain a grade point average of 3.00 (letter grade of B) or better to maintain good academic standing, as required to receive financial support and to be awarded the Ph.D. degree.

 Students must complete a minimum of 36 units of coursework toward the CTS major and at least 9 units toward the declared minor (or more for some minors).
-All courses must be completed at the graduate level, and at least 50% of the required coursework units must receive regular letter grades (i.e., A, B, C).
-A limited number of courses may be transferred from another institution with the approval of the major or minor faculty advisor, and presuming the courses earned graduate credit at the home insttitution with a grade of B or better.
+All courses must be completed at the graduate level, and at least 22 units of coursework must receive regular letter grades (i.e., A, B, C).
+A limited number of courses may be transferred from another institution with the approval of the major or minor faculty advisor, and presuming the courses earned graduate credit at the home institution with a grade of B or better.

 A minimum of 18 units of dissertation must be completed in addition to the required coursework.